kevct/FPSBot/README.md

 # FPSBot
-A Discord bot display professional Esports stats from a variety of different FPS games.
+A Discord bot that displays professional Esports statistics from a variety of different FPS games.